schellingerhout/schellingerhout.github.io/_posts/2019-02-11-datatransmission1.md

 Now we have both parts to make our communication between application and DLL possible: a memory address and an interpretation of that memory.
 Let us look at an example of what our communication might look like

-## Abstract Pointer Types in Window Messaging ##
+## Abstract Structured Types in Window Messaging ##

 Windows messaging deals with lots of varying information and types in a generic way.
 Let us look at one scenario of windows messaging how this works with abstract treatment of pointers.

 The windows message [WM_DEVICECHANGE](https://docs.microsoft.com/en-us/windows/desktop/DevIO/wm-devicechange) can inform us of device changes on our system.
 Once we receive this method and the `wmparam` has a value of [DBT_DEVICEARRIVAL](https://docs.microsoft.com/en-us/windows/desktop/DevIO/dbt-devicearrival) we know that a device arrived.
 Then we can read the `lparam` for information for device.
 In the windows message strucutre `lparam` is simply a `NativeInt` (i.e. a numeric value), and for this windows message we can treat it as a pointer to [DEV_BROADCAST_HDR](https://docs.microsoft.com/en-us/windows/desktop/api/Dbt/ns-dbt-_dev_broadcast_hdr)